2222-09-27

 Trac describes itself as a minimalistic approach for web-based project management systems.
 It is minimalistic from a design perspective.
 Yes.
 But it definitely doesn’t lack any key features.

-With trac you can enable to create project roadmaps and milestones, and you can even fully modify the issue-reporting area to your needs.
-Since we’ve used trac over the last few years, we have an extensive experience with trac and its deep integration possibilities enable you to do a lot of great things.
+Since we’ve used trac on multiple projects over the last few years, we have an extensive experience with trac and its deep integration possibilities enable you to do a lot of great things.

 • great for tech-savvy software teams looking not only for a bug-tracking solution but for an overall solution for project tracking.^